Smoll05/CITU-CTFd-Groupers/WRITEUP/Are-you-faster-than-calculator.md

-## Challenge Name: Are You Fast In Math
+## Challenge Name: Are you faster than calculator?
 **Category:** Problem Solving

 **Challenge Description:**